 The United Arab Emirates (UAE) has made great progress in recent years to provide an increasingly competitive environment for operating and investing in the life sciences and innovative biopharmaceutical sector.
 This effort has resulted in attracting the regional headquarters for many international companies, increased investment in clinical research, and expanding regional logistics, warehousing and manufacturing operations.
 There is a continuous dialogue on policy issues with pharmaceutical companies and their local trade association Policies promoting transparency, predictability in the business environment and intellectual property protection have served as mainstay elements contributing to the growth of the sector.
-In recent years, the UAE has taken additional steps, including accelerating licensing procedures to ensure that patents have timely access to cutting-edge vaccines and medicines.
+In recent years, the UAE has taken additional steps, including accelerating licensing procedures to ensure that patients have timely access to cutting-edge vaccines and medicines.

 Nevertheless, in 2017, a significant concern arose related to intellectual property protections for innovative pharmaceutical products.
 Specifically, contrary to UAE law and its international commitments, the Ministry of Health and Prevention (MOHAP) registered generic pharmaceutical products for sale in the UAE that appeared to infringe the patents on innovative medicines produced by our member companies.
 Following significant engagement with the UAE Government on the concerns raised by these actions, the UAE has responded with Decree 321.
 This highly promising decree provides the framework for a regulatory data protection (RDP) system (with eight years of protection) and includes provisions calling for the return of effective patent enforcement in the UAE.
-Industry looks forward to continuing its constructive engagement with the UAE government to ensure that the Decree (and in particular the proposed exceptions in Article 5) are consistent with the UAE's international commitments and that it is implemented in a manner that provides effective and meaningful patent protection and RDP for all innovative pharmaceuticals (including biologics).
+Industry looks forward to continuing its constructive engagement with the UAE Government to ensure that the Decree (and in particular the unique exception outlined in Article 5) are consistent with the UAE's international commitments and that it is implemented in a manner that provides effective and meaningful patent protection and RDP for all innovative pharmaceuticals (including biologics).

 • Effective patent enforcement and regulatory data protection: Contrary to Ministerial Decree 404, in 2017, MOHAP registered generic pharmaceutical products for sale in the UAE that appeared to infringe the patents on innovative medicines produced by our member companies.
 At that time, the patents in the countries of origin remained in force and thus should have been honored in the UAE as required by Decree 404.
 Moreover, the UAE has not historically had an adequate RDP framework to ensure that generic and biosimilar manufacturers cannot prematurely rely on the confidential information that innovators must submit to regulatory authorities to demonstrate the safety and efficacy of a medicine for marketing approval.
 Promisingly, on September 21, 2020, the UAE released Decree 321, which has the potential to address these deficiencies.
+We stand ready to work with the government to ensure that Decree is implemented consistently with international obligations (in particular the proposed exception in Article 5) and in a manner that provides effective and meaningful patent protection.